The Subtle Interplay between Square-root Impact, Order Imbalance & Volatility: A Unifying Framework: The Impact-Diffusivity puzzle and a generalized propagator model

-We now discuss the problem of whether the volatility of price changes can be explained chiefly in terms of the impact of intertwined metaorders of different sizes and signs that get executed in the market, i.e. {\it without} a ``Fundamental'' component that makes prices move without any trades.
+We now discuss the problem of whether the volatility of price changes can be explained chiefly in terms of the impact of intertwined metaorders of different sizes and signs that get executed in the market, i.e. {\it without} any ``fundamental'' component that makes prices move without any trades.
+Such fundamental component would merely add a constant to the mechanical (impact induced) component computed below.

 We will first recall how price diffusivity and long-memory of order flow are reconciled within the standard ``propagator'' framework, and then show how the issue becomes much more perplexing when the impact of metaorders obeys the square-root law.
-Three possible resolutions are proposed, together with their strengths and weaknesses.
+We postulate that the autocorrelation between different metaorders is responsible for the emergence of price diffusion.
+Two other possible resolutions are considered in Appendix A, together with their strengths and weaknesses.